-They needed an interactive mobile app that allows students to create art in an interesting and meaningful way while also learning more about the subject.
+This will allow students to create art in an interesting and meaningful way while also learning more about the subject.
 MOE wanted to do so to promote the local artists in Singapore and their artwork to more youths.
 This is to allow the youths in Singapore to appreciate and be more interested in the local art.

 The key to the success of this project was to focus on teaching fundamentals.
 We planned a lot of instructional scaffolding and translated methods of instructions into a digital flow, enabling students’ attention and imagination to be captured.

 With our mobile app, students are able to experience the history of how Singapore River came to be through different timelines.
 It introduces various interesting spots to the students as they walk along the Singapore River with the app itself.